-Set priority level to individual tasks and follow through that list.
+Set priority level to individual tasks and follow-through that list.
 Another problem comes when we make “to-do lists” and those “to-do lists” become one of the bullets of another “to-do list”, at that time we definitely need help!
-Consider about hiring a virtual or part-time secretary who can focus on this part and you focus on your concept creation ideas.
+Consider hiring a virtual or part-time secretary who can focus on this part and you focus on your concept creation ideas.

 Avoiding planning and goals setting

 Consider hiring a professional who has expertise in writing business plans.
 Finding and selecting such a person is a critical decision.
-Pick the one who has a capacity to look at the bigger picture while paying attention to small details.
-If your concept needs extra to care hire more than one professional and make your own ad-hoc team.
+Pick the one who has the capacity to look at the bigger picture while paying attention to small details.
+If your concept needs extra care, hire more than one professional and make your own ad-hoc team.

 A comprehensive business plan can help in navigating the options to make you reach your goals while taking care of all the potential road bumps.